Mildnchrt/Special-shelter-rescue/README.md

         - return all shelter that available(Not full).

-    3. find_possible_shelter( Person, Shelter, Capacity, Person_location, Shelter_location, Distance).
+    3. find_possible_shelter( Person, Shelter,Distance).

-        - return shelter, capacity, person_location, shelter_location,and distance that be available and match with person type.
+        - return shelter and distance that be available and match with person type.

     4. find_min_distance(Person_id, Distance).